murali2277/Gemini-Clone/README.md

 ## Features

 *   **Interactive Chat Interface**: A clean and simple UI for sending prompts and viewing responses.
+*   **Dynamic Typing Effect**: AI responses are displayed with a realistic typing animation for an enhanced user experience.
+*   **Persistent Chat History**: Previous prompts and their responses are stored and accessible via a sidebar, allowing users to revisit past conversations.
+*   **New Chat Functionality**: Easily start a fresh conversation with the AI.
 *   **Direct Gemini API Integration**: The frontend directly communicates with the Google Gemini API.
 *   **Response Formatting**: The application formats the Gemini response to display bold text and line breaks.